-2. Condensate Pump Won’t Run
+2. Condensate Pump isn’t Working

-3. Evaporator Coil is Dirty or Flawed
+3. Evaporator Coil is Grubby or Broken

 4. Evaporator Coil is Frosted Over

 A film of frost may appear on the indoor coils, which splashes onto the floor as it defrosts.
 If you notice this, turn off your air conditioner without delay to avoid frying the compressor.
 The evaporator coil might freeze because of reduced airflow.
 To avoid this, replace your filter before it becomes clogged.
-If that doesn’t take care of the problem, the refrigerant is probably low or extra service is necessary.
+If that doesn’t take care of the problem, the refrigerant is probably low or additional service is necessary.
 You’ll need a professional HVAC technician like one from Service Experts Heating & Air Conditioning to check the charge and mend any leaks.

 Our Experts Can Manage All Your Air Conditioning Repair Needs

-Contact us at 352-414-4006 to request your air conditioning appointment in Ocala right away!
+Contact us at 352-414-4006 to book your air conditioning appointment in Ocala now!